hassan524/team-task-manager/README.md

-# Team Task Manager (Internship Project)
+# Team Task Manager

-This is a **Task Management Web App** developed as part of an internship program.
+This is a **Task Management Web App** .
 It allows teams to manage their projects by creating, updating, and tracking tasks with ease.

 ---